MoHoMood/eMoods/README.md

    * User can see/comment/react to posts.
 There will be "account" button and "post" button. (optional: There will be follow button beside the username.)

 * Account Screen
-  * User can update their account (account name, email, password, log out) (optional: can tap into the follow screen)
+  * User can update their account (account name, email, password, log out)

 * Post Screen
   * User can post their moods here (with mandatory emojis and optional writing)